 You want results.
 You’re passionate about meditation and you want results.
 Emotions are important for you: spacious involvement in life’s complexity appeals more than spending your life in a cave.1 Emotions are important for you.
 You’d like to embrace the full spectrum of your embodied experience, with spacious presence, passion, and ease.
 You care more about finding new ways of being than in realizing “no-self.”
 You want meditation to enhance your relationships, not distance you from others.

 “Fit” matters when looking for a Vajrayana meditation coach, because the learning process is highly personalized.
 Personality and relationship are important here; they are aspects of the path.
 Style and approach differ from one coach to another.
 With me, you learn through playful exploration and occasional challenges.

-I care more about how methhods work in your practice than in their traditional metaphysical frameworks.
-In our coaching sessions, we will approach all methods in terms of their intended effects and results—that is, what they were designed to do, how they’re supposed to work, and what happens when you engage with them.
-We explore your practice in detail, and fine-tune according to results.
-We may also look at how your life and meditation affect each other.
+You care more about how methods work in your practice than in their traditional metaphysical frameworks.
+In our coaching sessions, we will approach all methods in terms of their intended effects—that is, what they were designed to do, how they’re supposed to work, and what happens when you engage with them.
+You will explore the details of your meditation practice, and fine-tune according to results.
+We will also look at how your life and meditation affect each other.
 What do you want to change?
 What are the patterns of interaction that limit your freedom, self-expression, and presence?
 How might meditating with your emotions transform your day-to-day experience?